As I mentioned in previous article that windows 8.1 is released now i will

 Present your work wirelessly with no connection cords needed; just pair with

-a Miracast-enabled projector via NFC and Miracast will use Wi-Fi to let you
+Miracast-enabled projector via NFC and Miracast will use Wi-Fi to let you

 project wire-free.